 Terrorists may find biological agents to be an attractive alternative to conventional weapons because of their relatively low costs, their relative accessibility, and the relative ease in which they could be produced, delivered, and avoid detection.
 Their use, or even threatened use, is potentially capable of producing widespread social disruption.

 The concept of using biological agents in warfare is not new.
 There are many examples throughout recorded history - even as early as the 6th century BC when the Assyrians reportedly poisoned wells of their enemies with the fungus rye ergot.
 In the 1700s during the French-Indian War, it is suspected that the British gave blankets that had been used by smallpox victims to the Native Americans, resulting in decimation of the native population.
 More recently, in 1984, followers of the Bhagwan Shree Rajneesh contaminated salad bars in Oregon with Salmonella in an attempt to influence a local election (although hundreds were sickened, this attack did not impact the election).
-However, as our knowledge of infectious disease agents increases, and the technology to design and produce these agents improves, there is an elevated risk that biological agents could used as weapons of mass destruction in the future.

 Classification of Bioterrorism Agents

-- their ability to be disseminated
+- The ability of the agent to be disseminated

-- actions required for public health preparedness
+- The actions required for public health preparedness

-- their capability of causing public panic
+- The capability of causing public panic

 Pose the highest risk to national security